 So we aren’t perfect and we know it’s an ongoing effort but we are doing some of the things a company can do towards fair trade and sustainability.

 Do you have any advice or comments that you think would help us achieve 100% squeak?
-Please leave a comment below or contact us.
+Please contact us.
 We’d be very happy to hear from you.

 With thanks to our friends at Ethical Consumer Magazine.